eunos-1128/openstructure/modules/doc/actions.rst

                           the mapping are available as keys "tm_score" and "usalign_mapping"
     --lddt-no-stereochecks
-                          Disable stereochecks for lDDT computation
+                          Disable stereochecks for LDDT computation
     --n-max-naive N_MAX_NAIVE
                           Parameter for chain mapping.
 If the number of possible mappings is <= *n_max_naive*, the full mapping